 Faculty Strike Ends at U of Illinois at Chicago

-University of Illinois at Chicago’s faculty strike is over, just before its second week was to start.
+The University of Illinois at Chicago’s faculty strike has ended, just before its second week was to start.

 The university and the union, UIC United Faculty, each announced the strike’s end and a tentative agreement early Monday morning.